gjpelletier/pstide/README.md

 Adapted from the pstide.py module for Python 2.x by David Finlayson

-Modified to run in Python 3.x by Greg Pelletier
+Modified to run in Python 3.x by Greg Pelletier (tested up to Python 3.13)

 The Puget Sound Tide Channel Model was first published in the late 1980's: